StartUpDream/StartUpDream/README.md

-- 👋 Hi, I’m @Austin
-- 👀 I’m interested in building a Start Up
 - 🌱 I’m currently learning JavaScript and how to build software systems
 - 💞️ I’m looking to collaborate on projects to learn and grow my abilities
 - 📫 How to reach me, connect with me here!
 I like meeting people virtually